 Some students may opt for a bachelor's degree program, which typically adds an extra two years to the educational journey.
 Earning a bachelor's degree can improve job opportunities for individuals who want to pursue leadership positions and specialize in respiratory care.
 Although it requires additional time, the degree can open doors to better employment prospects.

-How much does it cost to become a Respiratory Therapist?
+How much does it cost to become a respiratory therapist?

 The cost of becoming a respiratory therapist can vary depending on factors such as the school or college you attend, your residency status, and any additional expenses.
 On average, an associate's degree program in respiratory therapy may cost between $10,000 to $25,000, covering tuition fees, textbooks, and supplies.
 But, respiratory therapy students can look into financial aid, scholarships, and grants to make their dreams more attainable.
+Learn about average salaries for respiratory therapists.

-Roles and responsibilities of Respiratory Therapists
+Roles and responsibilities of respiratory therapists

 Respiratory therapists are frontline healthcare providers, and their roles go far beyond operating medical equipment.
 Some of their primary responsibilities include: